SanathSV/first_repo/README.md

 # first_repo
-This is chumma to test how we can make a repo
+This is chumma to test how we can make a repo .
+Author - Sanath Reddy